Arwed-M/inu/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

+# Neko

 ## Features

 **Neko** is a simple localization tool for Flutter applications.
 It's based on a class generation from structured YAML files containing all Strings for the application.

 A locale class is generated from every locale file.
 Once generated, you can access the Strings from a **Neko** class instance.

 ## Getting started